Day 173 of Year Long Roadtrip Following Scenic Byways in the USA

-Before starting my hikes, I made a quick stop at the Wooden Shoe Overlook.
+Before starting the short hikes in Canyonlands, I made a quick stop at the Wooden Shoe Overlook.
 As usual, the weather played a part in shaping the sandstone into the current condition after thousands of years.
 Sorry, but I feel like I will be repeating this information for the next ten days while I tour Utah, thus the short description.

-I generally pick the longest trail to complete first which was a 2.4 mile loop called Slickrock Foot Trail.
+I picked the longest trail I planned to complete first which was a 2.4 mile loop called Slickrock Foot Trail.
 The trail, marked by cairns, basically follows a bare rock surface to four viewpoints.
 I couldn’t help but think if someone were to knock the cairns down or add additional ones in random places, I’d be in a world of hurt, as without the rock markers, I would have been wandering around a mesa overlooking Little Spring Canyon and Big Spring Canyon.

 The grey rock of the canyon used to be beneath the ocean.
-Fossilized remains of crinoids and brachiopods can be found in the limestone.
+Fossilized remains of crinoids and brachiopods hide in the limestone.
 The red and white rock of the Needles District is predominately sandstone.
-The contrasting colors along with the snow capped La Sal Mountains that stand in the background provide a lovely setting, even in the drizzle.
+The contrasting colors along with the snow capped La Sal Mountains that stand in the background provided a lovely setting, even in the drizzle.